Aortic dissection: Medication

-Aortic dissection generally presents as a hypertensive emergency, and the prime consideration of medical management is to decrease the shear stress in the aortic wall (dP/dt (force of ejection of blood from the left ventricle)) by decreasing blood pressure and the heart rate.
-The target blood pressure should be a mean arterial pressure (MAP) of 60 to 75 mmHg, or the lowest blood pressure tolerated.
+For type B aortic dissections, patients without rupture of the aorta or organ perfusion abnormalities may be treated with medications.
+For others, including those with type A aortic dissections, surgery is preferred.
+Aortic dissection generally presents as a hypertensive emergency, and the main consideration of medical management is to decrease the shear stress in the aortic wall by decreasing blood pressure and the heart rate.
+The target blood pressure should be a mean arterial pressure (MAP) of 60 to 75 mmHg or a systolic blood pressure between 100-120 mmHg, or the lowest blood pressure tolerated.
 Initial decreases should be by about 20%.
-The target heart rate is less than 65 beats per minute.
+The target heart rate is 60-80 beats per minute.
 Long-term blood pressure control is required for every person who has experienced aortic dissection.

 Beta blockers are the first-line treatment for patients with acute and chronic aortic dissection.
 In acute dissection, fast-acting agents can be given intravenously and have doses that are easier to adjust (such as esmolol, propranolol, or labetalol) is preferred.
 Vasodilators such as sodium nitroprusside can be considered for people with ongoing high blood pressure, but they should never be used alone, as they often stimulate a reflexive increase in the heart rate.

+Opiates are commonly used for relief of severe pain and may lower the blood pressure further.

 Calcium channel blockers can be used in the treatment of aortic dissection, particularly if a contraindication to the use of beta-blockers exists.
-The calcium channel blockers typically used are verapamil and diltiazem, because of their combined vasodilator and negative inotropic effects.

 If the individual has refractory hypertension (persistent hypertension on the maximum doses of three different classes of antihypertensive agents), involvement of the renal arteries in the aortic dissection plane should be considered.